lockss/lockss-rtd-manual/docs/installing/lockss-installer.rst

    .. admonition:: Troubleshooting

       On early CentOS 7 systems (for example CentOS 7.1), you may receive the error message ``fatal: unable to access 'https://github.com/lockss/lockss-installer/': Peer reports incompatible or unsupported protocol version``.
 This is due to outdated network security libraries.
-Run the command ``yum update -y curl nss nss-util nspr`` as ``root`` to update tem, and retry the :program:`git clone` command.
+Run the command ``yum update -y curl nss nss-util nspr`` as ``root`` to update them, and retry the :program:`git clone` command.

 2. Go into the :file:`lockss-installer` directory created by the :program:`git clone` command: